Spartan Protocol (SPARTA) Price Tops $0.53 on Exchanges

-Spartan Protocol (CURRENCY:SPARTA) traded up 1.2% against the U.S. dollar during the twenty-four hour period ending at 11:00 AM ET on August 29th.
-Spartan Protocol has a market capitalization of $19.85 million and approximately $1.62 million worth of Spartan Protocol was traded on exchanges in the last day.
-One Spartan Protocol coin can currently be purchased for about $0.53 or 0.00001088 BTC on exchanges.
-In the last seven days, Spartan Protocol has traded up 12.6% against the U.S. dollar.
+Spartan Protocol (CURRENCY:SPARTA) traded up 1.2% against the U.S. dollar during the 24-hour period ending at 8:00 AM ET on August 30th.
+In the last week, Spartan Protocol has traded 12.6% higher against the U.S. dollar.
+Spartan Protocol has a total market capitalization of $19.85 million and approximately $1.62 million worth of Spartan Protocol was traded on exchanges in the last day.
+One Spartan Protocol coin can now be purchased for $0.53 or 0.00001088 BTC on popular cryptocurrency exchanges.

 - Tether (USDT) traded 0% higher against the dollar and now trades at $1.00 or 0.00002051 BTC.